 Casino Royale introduces many of the elements we have come to expect from James Bond; brand names, high living, cars, sex, food, drink, violence and exotic locations.

-The book is rather oddly constructed though, almost like two interlinked novellas.
-The first deals with Bond’s mission to bankrupt Le Chiffre at the casino tables of Royale-les-Eaux, the second is a love story as he recovers from being tortured by Le Chiffre.
+The first deals with his mission to beat Le Chiffre at the card tables, while the second is a love story as Bond recovers from a vicious beating.
+But rather than a happy ending this love story ends with a bitter twist.
 In the last few pages the stories dramatically collide.

 The entire story is set in and around the fictional town of Royale-les-Eaux.
 Described by Fleming as being “just north of Dieppe” and lying “near the mouth of the Somme before the flat coastline soars up from the beaches of southern Picardy to the Brittany cliffs which run on to Le Havre”.